jQrgen/Angular-Firebase-Cordova-seed-with-simpleLogin/README.md

  * `[?]
 Shall I create a rudimentary login screen?`
     Y (this creates views/login.html and controllers/login.js, which provide registration (for password auth) and authentication)

+In loginExample/dev/app/views/login.html, remove "ng-cloak", or else the login won't display.

 ## **2\.** Enable authentication with Facebook in your application
  * Go to your forge at Firebase and click simpleLogin at the left bar.
 Enable Facebook.